ExpoLIS-project/expolis-server/README.md

 This repository contains the sensor database, the html server, and the open service routing machine.
 The source code in this repository is from the repositories expolis-database and expolis-routing-service.
 The development and testining history is available in these two repositories.

+If you use this software please cite the following publication:

+Pedro Mariano, Susana Marta Almeida, Alexandre Almeida, Carolina Correia, Vânia Martins, José Moura, Tomás Brandão e Pedro Santana.
+"An Information System for Air Quality Monitoring using Mobile Sensor Networks".
+In: Proceedings of the 19th International Conference on Informatics in Control, Automation and Robotics (ICINCO 2022).
+INSTICC.
+SciTePress.

+    @InProceedings{Mariano2022a,
+       author =       {Pedro Mariano and Susana Marta Almeida and Alexandre Almeida and Carolina Correia and
+                       Vânia Martins and José Moura and
+                       Tomás Brandão and Pedro Santana},
+       title =        {An Information System for Air Quality Monitoring using Mobile Sensor Networks}, booktitle =    {Proceedings of the 19th International Conference on Informatics in Control, Automation and Robotics (ICINCO 2022)}, publisher =    {SciTePress},
+       organization = {INSTICC}
+    }

 # Requirements

     sudo apt install python3 python3-pip